Getting started

 Note

 The Amazon Q Developer operational investigations feature is in preview release and is subject to change.
-It is currently available only in the US East (N. Virginia) Region.
+It is currently available only in the US East (N. Virginia) and US West (Oregon) Regions.

 If you'd like to see the Amazon Q Developer operational investigations feature in action before you configure it for your account, you can walk through a sample investigation.
 The sample investigation doesn't use your data and doesn't make data calls or start API operations in your account.